tonjoo/async-background-worker/docs/index.md

 ## Production Mode

+1. Adjust `wp-config` constant
+    ```
+    // define how long the worker will sleep (in second) if no job if available, usefull to reduce cpu consumption
+    define('ABW_NO_JOB_PERIOD', 60);

+    // define how long sleep each worker will spawn (in micro second), default is 0.75 second
+    define( 'ABW_SLEEP', 750000 );
+    ```
-1. Install supervisord on your server
+2. Install supervisord on your server
-2. Put this config on the supervisord `/etc/supervisor/conf.d/wp_worker.conf` :
+3. Put this config on the supervisord `/etc/supervisor/conf.d/wp_worker.conf` :
     ```
     [program:wp_worker]
     # Add --allow-root if run as root (not recomended)